PikachuPenial/Titanmod/PATCHNOTES.md

 - Crosshair preview in the settings menu is now affected by the dynamic and static crosshair styles

+- All scroll bars have been revamped visually

 - Added four new crosshair preview images

 - Added opacity slider for the crosshair preview image